UK police chiefs says U.S. leaks on Manchester bombing damage trust

 "These relationships enable us to collaborate and share privileged and sensitive information that allows us to defeat terrorism and protect the public at home and abroad."

 "When that trust is breached it undermines these relationships, and undermines our investigations and the confidence of victims, witnesses and their families.
-This damage is even greater when it involves unauthorised disclosure of potential evidence in the middle of a major counter terrorism investigation."
-(Reporting by Michael Holden, writing by William James, editing by Paul Sandle)
+This damage is even greater when it involves unauthorized disclosure of potential evidence in the middle of a major counter terrorism investigation."

+Reporting by Michael Holden, writing by William James, editing by Paul Sandle